Are Lawnmower Blades Interchangeable?

 Before you replace the current lawnmower blade, you need to determine if this is necessary.

 If you’re less experienced in the replacement, try to find out if the machine vibrates or not while you’re using it.
-Duller blades tend to trigger plenty of vibration due to the nicks and dents.
+Dull blades tend to trigger plenty of vibration due to the nicks and dents.
 This is a signal to sharpen the blade or replace it if it’s too damaged.

 What’s more, you should make sure you check the grass; if you notice unusual patterns, it means that the situation has worsened.
 A dull blade will pull the grass, rather than cut it.